• Chicken, Whole

 It is worth noting when cooking the brown meat over a barbecue or in stews, that the higher fat content and complex muscle structure makes it more forgiving to overcooking.
 Also, if chicken breasts are to be included in a long braise, they should be added towards the end of the cook.

 You can create so many meals from a whole chicken.
 If not roasting whole or feeding many from a single recipe, then I tend to braise or perhaps curry the legs (chopped on the bone), and sauté the breasts.
-Both are good on the barbecue, grilled until crisp and juicy within.
+Both are good on the BBQ, grilled until crisp and juicy within.

 Try cooking your whole chicken with the oven on 100°C until the internal temperature is 64°C, then remove the bird from the oven and give it a blast at a high heat once the temperature is up.
-With a more conventional 180-200°C roast, I find that roasting the bird breast down on a rack for the first half will give juicier results.
+With a more conventional 180-200°C roast, I find that roasting the bird breasts down on a rack for the first half will give juicier results.

-These birds create great stocks, but remember that if roasting with a lemon inside the body cavity, you will need to remove the lemon and rinse the frame to prevent bitterness.
+These birds create great stock, but remember that if roasting with a lemon inside the body cavity, you will need to remove the lemon and rinse the frame to prevent bitterness.
 I tend to include the fat and skin in a stock as it delivers more flavour.
 When chilled, the fat can be removed after straining and chilling the stock.
 If collected, the fat is good for cooking with potatoes or sautéing fish.

-When making stocks I tend to use primarily bones and salt but remember that your veg, peelings and onion skins can be included.
+When making stocks I tend to use primarily chicken carcass and salt but remember that your veg, peelings and onion skins can be included.
 If you want a coloured stock then the inclusion of the brown onion skin will give you a richly-coloured stock on top of any colour given by pre-roasting.
 For a white stock, I normally use just bones and salt with maybe a leek end or a few parsley stalks.
 After a 2-3 hour simmer you’ve got pretty much all of the flavour out of the bones, so strain at this point and do your reducing without the bone wreckage.
 Over cooking, especially at a more rapid simmer, can start to produce a milky stock.

 A very reduced stock mixed with a little white wine, lemon juice and butter can make for an excellent dinner when tossed with pappardelle pasta, toasted pine nuts and gremolata.
 A true favourite!"